 Kentucky History and Genealogy Conference 2025

-We are excited to announce the Kentucky History and Genealogy Conference 2025, taking place on August 8th and 9th, 2025 at Erlanger Branch of the Kenton County Public Library.
-This conference brings together historians, genealogists, researchers, and enthusiasts to explore the rich history and genealogical heritage of Kentucky.
+Thank you to everyone who attended the Kentucky History and Genealogy Conference 2025, which took place on August 8th and 9th, 2025 at Erlanger Branch of the Kenton County Public Library.
+This conference brought together historians, genealogists, researchers, and enthusiasts to explore the rich history and genealogical heritage of Kentucky.

 Schedule